marskar/summer-curriculum/pres.md

 # Background
 We are international cancer researchers and clinicians working in the field of cancer prevention and that we have gathered some of our colleagues to develop a primary cancer prevention strategy.
 Our goal is to design the intervention in one country with the idea that it could later be adapted to other countries.
 Our goal is to increase HPV vaccination rates for cervical cancer prevention.

-An effective national prevention program will be composed of strategies to reduce cancer incidence and mortality that incorporate program evaluation, are sustainable in the long-term and cost-effective, and benefit as much of the population as possible.

 # Stakeholders

 - Central and state governments